ibexa/documentation-user/docs/commerce/payment/work_with_payment_methods.md

 1\.
 In the left panel, go to **Commerce** -> **Payment methods**.

 2\.
-Find the payment method that you want to delete using the search field and filters.
+Use the search field and filters to find the payment method that you want to delete.

 3\.
 Select a box next to its name and click **Delete**.